petros-d/docs/docs/environment-variables.md

     ![Edit Variables button highlighted in the Deployment configuration page](/img/docs/edit-variables.png)

 3. Specify an environment variable key and value in the table.
-To permanently hide the variable's value from all users in your Workspace, additionally select the **Secret** checkbox.
+For sensitive credentials that should be treated with an additional layer of security, select the **Secret** checkbox.
+This will permanently hide the variable's value from all users in your Workspace.

     When you finish configuring the environment variable, click **Add**.